Athletic Leadership

 Students can select additional courses based on whether they wish to pursue a career in athletic coaching and/or administration.

 - Athletic administration focus: Courses that prepare students for various administrative leadership roles at the interscholastic and/or intercollegiate levels include administrative oversight of student-athlete health and well-being, facilities in athletics, and athletic finance.
-Note: The legal issues and interscholastic athletic administration courses have 4 National Interscholastic Athletic Administrators Association (NIAAA) Leadership Training Courses (LTC) embedded so that students can achieve a Registered Athletic Administration certification (RAA) for individuals interested in working within the interscholastic setting.
+The legal issues and interscholastic athletic administration courses have National Interscholastic Athletic Administrators Association (NIAAA), Leadership Training Course (LTC) content embedded in them so that students can achieve a Registered Athletic Administration certification (RAA).

 Admissions Requirements